 Rachel Leigh Greenspan

 Rachel Greenspan is a Quattrone Center Research Fellow.
 She is a social psychologist studying topics at the intersection of psychology and the legal system.
 Her research focuses on eyewitness identifications and the development and persistence of false memories.
 Rachel’s research has been published in empirical journals such as Law and Human Behavior and Memory and Cognition and has been funded by the National Science Foundation and the Newkirk Center for Science and Society.
-She received her undergraduate degrees from the University of Florida in 2013 and will receive her Ph.D. in Psychology and Social Behavior from the University of California, Irvine in the summer of 2018.
+She received her undergraduate degrees from the University of Florida in 2013 and received her Ph.D. in Psychology and Social Behavior from the University of California, Irvine in 2018.